alan-oliv/mini-react/README.md

 Mini-react have 3 main packages, 🔍 lets have a closer look:

-Basically, Storybook has a Manager App and a Preview Area.
-Manager App is the client side UI for Storybook.
-Preview Area is the place where the story is rendered.
-Usually the Preview Area is an iframe.

 ## 📦 mini-react

 The **_mini-react_** package concerns only components creation (Component class) and node parsing (Node) Needs to be used with a specific renderer (like _mini-react-dom_ for instance)